lovelaced/lovelaced.github.io/_posts/2015-03-30-notetaking.md

-Finally, after plenty of trial and error, I found a wiring configuration which worked for me; various sources all over the internet suggested different pins pulled up/down/around/tied to caps/pulled up with resistors, but I found no need for any extra hardware.
+Finally, after plenty of trial and error, I found a wiring configuration which worked for me; various sources all over the internet suggested different pins pulled up/down/around/tied to caps/pulled up with resistors, but I found no need for any extra hardware beyond what I’ve already listed.
 My wiring diagram is as follows:

 | Arduino | 3.3-5V Translator | Regulator | ESP8266
 ------------------------------------------------